 Shinkyogoku Shopping Street (新京極商店街)

 Shinkyogoku Shopping Street is one of Kyoto’s most famous shopping streets packed with a wide range of shops and restaurants.
 It is a perfect place for finding memorable souvenirs, browsing the latest fashion trends in Japan, and trying popular street foods and sweets.
 This shopping street is located about 5 minutes east of Nishiki Market.

 Yasaka Shrine (八坂神社)

-This sacred Shinto shrine has a history of 1,300 years, is located in the Gion district, and is home to historic buildings which are brightly lit up at night.
+This sacred Shinto shrine, Yasaka Shrine, has a history of 1,300 years, is located in the Gion district, and is home to historic buildings that are brightly lit at night.
 In addition, it is probably best known for Gion Matsuri, Kyoto’s most famous summer festival held in July.
 Maruyama Park is a peaceful park adjacent to the shrine, and is a popular cherry blossom viewing spot during the spring season!

 Kamogawa River (鴨川)

 Kyoto’s symbolic river runs through Kyoto City from north to south for approximately 31 kilometers.
 This scenic stream boasts a peaceful atmosphere which is perfect for a relaxing stroll.
 You can also take a refreshing break along the lovely river banks after enjoying shopping at Shinkyogoku Shopping Street or exploring the Gion District nearby.

 Access and Hours at Nishiki Market